-While the vast majority of the tourist have heard of Ayutthaya, Sukhothai is the city most of them never heard of.
+While the vast majority of the tourist has heard of the ruins at Ayutthaya, the ruins at Sukhothai is something most of them never heard of.
 Sukhothai was the capital of the Sukhothai Kingdom and after a short golden period, the Kingdom slowly entered a period of decline and around 1450, Sukhothai was annexed by the Ayutthaya Kingdom.
 The remains of the Sukhothai Kingdom can be found at the Historical Park, similar to Ayutthaya.
 However, the new city is built twelve kilometres from the Historical Park, wherein Ayutthaya, the new city is built around the Historical Park.
 This gives the park at Sukhothai a remote and ancient feeling.
 And it’s not easy to get to Sukhothai.
 The closest train station is located sixty kilometres from the park.
 Other options are per bus or per flight.

 Koh Chang is the second-largest island of Thailand, is located on the east side of Thailand and gained popularity in the last decade as backpackers we’re looking for alternative islands that are not touristy.
 Koh Chang is more of a jungle with here and there a few beautiful beaches, such as White Sand Beach, Lonely Beach, Klong Prao Beach and Kai Bae Beach.
 One of the nice things of Koh Chang is that also offers mountains and jungle treks, making it quite a diverse island.
 The downside of Koh Chang is that it’s not good to reach.
 The best way to get there is taking a bus or minivan from Bangkok to the pier at Ao Thammachat, which takes about five hours, or take a flight to Trat Airport, although the flight is pricey.

 Pattaya, also known as Sin City, has a bad reputation because of its wild nightlife and red-light district.
 But it’s also a popular destination for tourists and Bangkokians who want to escape Bangkok.
-Believe it or not, Pattaya is also known for its quiet beaches, which you can find for example at Bangsaray Beach, Dongtan Beach and Koh Larn.
-You can also find beautiful resorts at Jomtien.
+Believe it or not, Pattaya is also known for its quiet beaches, which you can find at Bangsaray Beach, Dongtan Beach and Koh Larn.
+You can also find beautiful resorts at Jomtien where you can simply relax and enjoy the beach life.
+Pattaya is also a great place to explore the Thai cuisine and with our extensive guide of the 27 best restaurants in Pattaya, we prove that there is plenty of choice for everyone, from extremely local Thai restaurants to comfort food created by Michelin-Star-Chef Harlan Goldstein.
 With that being said, many tourists who visit Pattaya want to experience the wild nightlife and if you are not into that, there are better places to visit in Thailand.

 Notorious nightlife in Pattaya